pierregermain/MyDrupal/d8/D8-Module-Dev-Book/Readme.md

 \;
 ```

-# Theming our Hello World module
+# Theming our Hello World module (and using suggestions)

 Example: `30-hello_world-theming`
+Route: `/hello-world-component`

 We want to wrap our own markup to the `HelloWorldController` output.